| Education: Master

 Architecture at the University of Virginia.
 (Note: may not be accessible

-to non-UVa inquiries)
+to non-UVa inquiries)"The

 Architecture of China," a searchable web-site containing over one-hundred